-- Employees retiring at age 60 or older - No age reduction in tier I or tier II
+- · Employees retiring at age 60 or older - No age reduction in tier I or tier II

-Although employees retiring at 60 with 30 years of service have no age reduction, work deductions still apply until they reach their full retirement age.
+• Although employees retiring at 60 with 30 years of service have no age reduction, work deductions still apply until they reach their full retirement age.

-Disability Annuities

-AGE SERVICE CURRENT CONNECTION

-TOTAL DISABILITY Under full retirement age 10 years (or 5 years after 1995) no

-OCCUPATIONAL DISABILITY Under 60 20 years yes

-60 to full retirement age 10 years yes
+AGE SERVICE CURRENT CONNECTION TOTAL DISABILITY Under full retirement age 10 years (or 5 years after 1995) no OCCUPATIONAL DISABILITY Under 60 20 years yes 60 to full retirement age 10 years yes

-27

 - For those with less than 10 years of railroad service, the employee must meet social security's insured status and generally have 20 quarters of coverage (railroad and/or social security) in the last 40 quarters preceding disability in order to receive a benefit. - No age reduction if employee has at least 10 years of service. - For those with less than 10 years of service, there is no tier I age reduction.
-However, a tier II benefit is not payable until the employee attains age 62, and it is reduced for early retirement. - Five-month waiting period after month of onset of disability before benefits can begin; however, sickness benefits may be payable during waiting period.
-Waiting period is five full months.
-Employees need not wait until the end of the waiting period to file an application. - Total disability means a physical or mental disability that prevents any regular employment.
-May qualify for early Medicare coverage and lower Federal income tax on annuity. - Occupational disability means the employee is permanently disabled for his or her regular railroad occupation (generally, the job employee worked the longest in the last 5 years). - Employee can be in compensated service while filing a disability application as long as compensated service terminates within 90 days from date of filing and the compensated service is not active service. - In order for the supplemental annuity to be paid or for an eligible spouse to receive benefits, a disability annuitant under full retirement age must relinquish rights.
+However, a tier II benefit is not payable until the employee attains age 62, and it is reduced for early retirement. - Five-month waiting period after month of onset of disability before benefits can begin; however, sickness benefits may be payable during waiting period. - Waiting period is five full months; employees need not wait until the end of the waiting period to file an application. - Total disability means a physical or mental disability that prevents any regular employment; may qualify for early Medicare coverage and lower Federal income tax on annuity. - Occupational disability means the employee is disabled for his or her regular railroad occupation (generally, the job employee worked the longest in the last 5 years) and the condition is expected to last at least 12 months or longer. - Employee can be in compensated service while filing a disability application as long as the service terminates within 90 days from date of filing and is not active service. - In order for the supplemental annuity to be paid or for an eligible spouse to receive benefits, a disability annuitant under full retirement age must relinquish rights.

-SPOUSE ANNUITIES 28
+SPOUSE ANNUITIES

-- Spouses can be male or female. - As of September 30, 2016, there were 8,123 male spouses (6%) and 137,768 female spouses (94%) on the RRB's rolls.
+- Spouses can be male or female. - As of September 30, 2017, there were 8,182 male spouses (6%) and 138,668 female spouses (94%) on the RRB's rolls.
 These numbers include divorced spouses. - Benefits can be paid to eligible spouses in same-sex marriages.